skhahehe/Projects/todo/readme.md

 ## 📦 Setup Instructions

 1. Open the project in **Xcode** by your own methods and use given swift files
-2. run the app from either xcode or the todo.app.
+2. run the app from either xcode or the install todo.app from dmg.
 3. Add tasks by typing and pressing `Enter`.

 ---